wenjietseng/wjt-website-archived/experiments.md

 ### B.1 Oculus Quest
 - <a href="https://support.oculus.com/guardian/">Set guardian as stationary.</a>
 - <a href="https://frl.nyu.edu/disable-guardian-on-the-oculus-quest/">Disable guardian in developer tab.
-The Quest has to be Developer Mode.</a>
+The Quest has to be in the Developer Mode to do so.</a>
 - <a href="https://uploadvr.com/sideloading-quest-how-to/">Upload the apk by SideQuest</a>
 - Download the apk (link)